Migrating to CyanogenMod – the dragons that I summoned

 Using Samsung Mobile Tracker on Galaxy S in any country.

-If you’ve tried to activate the Samsung Mobile Tracker on your Samsung Galaxy S I9000, you’ve undoubtedly encountered numerous pointless error messages like ‘SSO_2012′ or ‘For legal reasons, this function not in service in some countries.’.
-I, for one, am sick and tired of living in a ‘technological 3rd world country’ that always gets the short end of the stick for anything on the World Wide Web and since moving is not an option for me, I decided to figure out a procedure to set up and use Mobile Tracker despite the arbitrary limitations.
+If you’ve tried to activate the Samsung Mobile tracker on your Samsung Galaxy S I9000, you’ve undoubtedly encountered numerous pointless error messages like ‘SSO_2012’ or ‘For legal reasons, this function not in service in some countries.’.
+I, for one, am sick and tired of living in a technological 3rd world country that always gets the short end of the stick for anything on the World Wide Web and since moving is not an option, here’s the procedure to set up Mobile tracker despite the arbitrary limitations.

 Soldering is not my forte …